ikos-dighum/ikos-dighum.github.io/calendar.md

 19 September: [OCR with Tesseract and Google Document AI](/contents/2022_09_19_seminar_readings.md)

-3 October: Automation and iteration in R
+3 October: Functions and iteration in R

 17 October: Basic text mining in R (Quanteda)